human-ai-lab/speechain/docs/handbook.md

 As the number of arguments increases, it would be hard for us to given all the arguments one by one in the terminal.
 As a frequently-used file format for configuration, _.yaml_ has been popular in many well-known toolkits.

 In SpeeChain, we wrap the conventional _.yaml_ file and provides some advanced !-suffixed _.yaml_ representers to further simplify its layout and improve the readability:
   1. **!str** allows you to cast a numerical value into a string by replacing `key_name: 10` with `key_name: !str 10`.
      In this scenario, the value of `key_name` will be a string '10' instead of an integer 10.
   2. **!list** allows you to compress the configuration of a list into one line from

-      ```
+      ```yaml
       key_name:
       - - a
         - b